Streampunk/node-red-contrib-dynamorse-http-io/README.md

 [![CircleCI](https://circleci.com/gh/Streampunk/node-red-contrib-dynamorse-http-io.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/Streampunk/node-red-contrib-dynamorse-http-io)
 # node-red-contrib-dynamorse-http-io

-A set of nodes for IBM's [Node-RED](http://nodered.org) that support http input/output, an implementation of the draft [arachnid](https://github.com/Streampunk/arachnid) protocol.
+A set of nodes for IBM's [Node-RED](http://nodered.org) that support http input/output for grains, an implementation of the draft [arachnid](https://github.com/Streampunk/arachnid) protocol.
 This package is a component of Streampunk Media's [dynamorse](https://github.com/Streampunk/node-red-contrib-dynamorse-core#readme) suite.

+Features include:

+* parallel transport of the elementary streams that make up a _logical cable_ using the _cable-in_ and _cable-out_ nodes, allowing video, audio and associated streams to be transported in tandem;
+* push and pull modes - choose how you cross a fire wall;
+* HTTP and HTTPS;
+* transport of grains in parallel, with up to 6 concurrent threads;
+* distributing back pressure across the transport.

+Currently not implemented is the splitting of grains into fragments.

 ## Installation